 Dinis Schemann (pianist)

 and traditional Bulgarian musician Dimitar Kotev.

-INDUSTRY sheds all personalized effort and tests how far one can get by employing presets – and nothing but presets.
+INDUSTRY sheds all personalised effort and tests how far one can get by employing presets – and nothing but presets.
 All sounds are obscure factory presets from three now obsolete 1990s Japanese workstation synths, all effects are presets, all notes are quantized and most panning is purely accidental (laid out in the presets themselves).
 INDUSTRY doesn’t rely on successful presets but on failed sounds – industrial assumption of where culture will go, but chose not to.
-The result is a surprisingly pleasant listening experience with effortless grooves and rich textures – and mildly demonic connotations of conveyor belts experiencing mood swings.
+The result is a surprisingly pleasant listening experience with effortless grooves and rich textures, and mildly demonic connotations of conveyor belts experiencing mood swings.
 As beautiful as the scheduled meeting of a pvc sheet and a thermoform mould on a workbench.
 0% sound design.

 Universität der Künste Berlin’s Techno Studies symposium

 Folkwang Universität der Künste Essen, Germany